Code-Institute-Submissions/valerieniloinsigh31-RPSLS_Javascript_PP2/README.md

 <b>Description of the deployment procedure:</b> As usual, I created my project on the GITHUB platform, as supported by CI.
 Once the project was fully complete, fully tested and formatted properly, I followed the usual steps to deploy the project.
 Please see the description of the steps as well as screenshots below:

+<em>Choosing the Javascript functions</em> As advised on the tutorials, I focussed on setting up singular functions with one main task which is called the 'single responsibility principle'.
+This involves having one key, defined purpose per function as opposed to overcomplicating things.

 <b>Balsamiq wireframes</b>

 To give myself an overall idea of the project prior to inputting code, I completed a rough design on Balsamiq Wireframes, screengrab inserted below.